-This section allows you to manage who has access to your budget, and what type of access.
-The following image shows this section with example data.
+This section allows you to manage who has access to your budget, and what level of access.
+The following image shows this section with some example data.

 To add a contact, start typing in the Contact column of the table to search by name or NetID.
 When you select a person, their organization, email and phone information will display.

 To provide others access to your budget, use the Add Collaborator link, below the table.
 Selecting the link will add a General Collaborator row to the table.
-Search for the person by name or NetID.
+Start typing in the first column to search for the person by name or NetID.
 Then use the drop-down menu in the Permissions column to give them View Only or Can Edit access.
 You can change the access permission at any time.

-To change or remove contacts or collaborators, use the “more options” menu to the far right.
+To change or remove contacts or collaborators, select the “more options” menu icon to the far right (three vertical blue dots).

 - The Admin and Budget Contacts can be demoted to a general collaborator with edit permission or removed from the budget.

-- If you tried to add the already-listed person directly, their name would appear grayed out in the search results.
+- If you try to add an already-listed person directly, their name would appear grayed out in the search results.

 The following images show the “more options” menus for both contacts and collaborators.

-If the person who is making the copy was not the Budget Preparer on the original budget, then that person will become the Budget Preparer (owner) on the new budget, and the original preparer will become a General Collaborator with Can Edit access.
+If the person who is making the copy is not the Budget Preparer on the original budget, then they will become the Budget Preparer (owner) on the new budget, and the original preparer will become a General Collaborator with Can Edit access.